praj-vash/writic-blog/README.md

 # writic-blog
 A complete blogging website made on MERN stack where a user can post blogs and see other users blogs.
-The snapshot of its working is attached in the snapshot folder.
+The snapshot of its working is attached in the screenshot folder.